-Advanced fieldwork practice (in a different setting from SOWK or SOWX 392).
+Advanced fieldwork practice (in a different setting from SOWK392 or SOWX392).

-They should be able to reflect upon what they have learned from theory and practice and draw this together into a framework that will guide their work and which they will constantly build on in the future.
+The student should be able to reflect upon what they have learned from theory and practice and draw this together into a framework that will guide their work and which they will constantly build on in the future.
 In keeping with the programme's commitment to providing models for bicultural practice, every effort will be made to provide placement experiences that model and reflect such practices.
-In addition, input from a M?üori perspective will be integral to the paper to ensure students are able to develop practice appropriate to Aotearoa/New Zealand.

 |Paper title||Fieldwork Practice 2|